mrudof/bach/README.md

 # Bachelor Game App
 An small game for Developer School where you guess the job of the Bachelor/Bachelorette contestants based on their pictures.
 # To Run
+In the home directory `/bach`

+First time use:
+  run `npm install`
+To run:
-in the home directory `/bach`, run `npm start` view at localhost:3000
+  run `npm start`
+  view at localhost:3000

 ## Authors
 * **Brittany Harrington**